innovara/WoL/README.md

 ## Introduction

-WoL.sh is a relatively simple shell script to send Wake-on-LAN magic packets to the broadcast or to an specific IP address and / or port.
+WoL.sh is a relatively simple shell script to send or only generate Wake-on-LAN magic packets to the broadcast or to an specific IP address and / or port.

 ## How to use it